Naitreey/notes-and-knowledge/cs/software-engineering/methodologies/test-driven-development.rst

 - The functional tests are driving what development we do from a high level (outside), while the unit tests drive what we do at a low level (internal).

+- The functional tests are the ultimate judge of whether your application works or not.
+The unit tests are a tool to help you along the way.

 - Functional tests should help you build an application with the right functionality, and guarantee you never accidentally break it.
 Unit tests